 Baptist Tabernacle Chapel

-It has given Forncett End the byway known as Tabernacle Lane, which was formerly referred to as 'Holl Way'.
+It has given Forncett End the byway known as Tabernacle Lane, which formerly

 The chapel was subsequently purchased by a local farming family for storage purposes.
 Two hardboard silos were constructed inside and a modern access door to the right of the porch.
 A grain blower was later used for filling from the top through the roof.
 It was last used for this purpose about 2001.

 An application to turn the building into a house in 2003 came to nothing.
 In 2012 efforts were made to secure Listed Building status, as this is the only surviving chapel building in East Anglia where John Wesley preached.
 The application was unsuccessful.

 The original source for this page was Forncett Archive Note No. 19, written by John Webster in January 2012.
 Additional information was subsequently provided by local Methodist historian Norma Virgoe.